Digital Signal Processing ENG5027

 - Typically Offered: Semester 1

 - Available to Visiting Students: Yes

-This course introduces the basic concepts and techniques of digital signal processing (DSP) and demonstrates some interesting and useful practical applications of DSP.
+This course introduces the concepts and techniques of digital signal processing (DSP) and demonstrates some interesting and useful practical applications of DSP.
 It also provides practical experience in using Python in analysis and design of DSP systems and algorithms.

 70% Written Exam

 The aims of this course are to:

 ■ introduce the concepts and techniques of digital signal processing (DSP);

 ■ demonstrate some interesting and useful practical applications of DSP;